Physics-50/Module-3/docs/week2.md

 **Please note the request within the safety documentation to bring your own safety glasses if you have them.
 If not safety glasses will be provided.**

-Study the pattern of the sound waves with the dry ice - you should see significant deviations from plane wave behavior.
+Take a look at the pattern of the sound waves with the dry ice - you should see significant deviations from plane wave behavior.
 We can in fact account for this!
 You will not be responsible for the details of the more complete theory but are encouraged to [read a summary here](gouy).

 Bottom line: